 If you need to pick up your child for an appointment, please arrive to the office in plenty of time to retrieve your student from school.
 We will not be able to have your student wait for you in the office.
 You will need to sign them out, and wait for the office staff to go retrieve your student from class.
-If you haven't done so already, please bring your driver's license so that it may be scanned into our security system.
+Please bring your driver's license or picture ID since it is required every time you enter the building.

 The Texas Education Agency compulsory attendance law is as follows: If a student fails to attend school for ten or more days or parts of days in a six month period in the same school year without an excuse OR for three or more days or parts of days within a four week period without an excuse, a compulsory attendance letter indicating the dates of the student's absences will be mailed home to parents.
 The parent is subject to prosecution under TEC 25.093.
 Each case can carry a fine of up to $500.
 It is the parent's duty to monitor their child's attendance and require their student to attend school.

 State law also requires that a student may not be given credit for a class unless the student is in attendance a minimum of 90% of the days the class meets.
 If a student is in attendance less than 90% of the class days, the student may risk not being promoted to the next grade level.
 An Attendance Committee will meet to decide if the student should be placed, or retained for the next year.